Skip to main content

 Here's the truth: people don't choose pubs based on opening hours and WiFi passwords.
 They choose pubs that feel like somewhere they belong.
 Content marketing is how you build that feeling before customers even walk through your door.

 The Blackfriar in London shares daily historical facts and now runs sold-out history tours.
-The Eagle in Cambridge posts cocktail-making videos and sees 40% of orders from drinks featured online.
-These pubs understand that content isn't just marketing – it's community building that happens to drive revenue.
+The Eagle in Cambridge posts cocktail-making videos and sees a noticeable share of orders from drinks featured online.
+These pubs understand that content isn't just marketing - it's community building that happens to drive revenue.

 Why Content Marketing Works for Pubs